chrissimpkins/ink/README.md

 #### Linux / macOS

-Unpack the tar.gz archive and move the `ink` executable file to your `/usr/local/bin` directory by executing the following command in the root of the unpacked archive:
+Unpack the tar.gz archive and move the `ink` executable file to a directory on your system PATH (e.g. `/usr/local/bin`).
+This can be performed by executing the following command in the root of the unpacked archive:

 ```
 $ mv ink /usr/local/bin/ink